 DISCLOSURE : **I was gifted the Mount Zero products that I used to create this recipe.
 My experience of the products is described honestly.
 I really enjoyed the beautiful quality products and will continue to seek them out for future cooking projects in line with my preference to source and use local, high quality, sustainably farmed ingredients for our family meals.

 This recipe was made using Mount Zero bio dynamic french style fine green lentils.
 These lentils are a variety originating from Puy in France.
 They grow well in the Wimmera area.
-Mount Zero practices self-sustaining farming methods, you can find out more about the farm here.
+Mount Zero practices self-sustaining farming methods.
 These lentils won the Delicious Magazine Produce Awards 2013 “From the Earth” category.
 It is easy to understand why when you first look at them, and it is confirmed when you taste them.

 Are you a lentil fan?
 What ingredients do you love to pair them with?